 1964: The garage was repainted on the outside and the roof was stained.
 Also the Outhouse received a new roof and was repainted.
 The steel tower had a stairway of steel construction with two landings and three flights of steps.
 The tower was painted Rust-o-Leum red.

-1969: Five fires were reported from this station in 1969.
+1969: Five fires reported from this station in 1969.
 The outside of the tower was painted.

 1969: The Silver Lake Ranger District lookout inventory shows this lookout manned and maintained by the Klamath Forest Protective Association.

-1970: Five fires were reported from this station.
-The inside of the lookout house was painted including floor and cabinets.
+1970: Five fires reported from this station.
+The inside of the lookout house painted including floor and cabinets.

 1972: " An explosion and resulting fire caused major damage to the interior of Sycan Butte Lookout.
 Most of the windows were cracked from the heat or blown out, some woodwork had to be replaced, and all the interior repainted.
 About $700.
 00 in material and labor was required to restore the lookout for occupancy."
 (KFPA Annual Report)